 Science and Design Technology are also an important part of our curriculum.
 We currently hold the Science Mark at gold standard and the Design kite mark!
 We have great links with local high schools, which allows our children the opportunity to work in science labs.
 There are science clubs and DT activities for everyone to take part in and each year our year 5 pupils build go-karts from scratch, with the help of an engineer, and race them against other schools on a fantastic race weekend in Rochester.
 Our DT curriculum also includes a great deal of cooking in our purpose-built children’s kitchen, here the children learn important skills for life.

 We are fortunate to have extensive grounds at Fairchildes.
 We enjoy outdoor learning, have a forest area and an edible playground where we grow produce for our school kitchen.
-In 2019 we plan to extend our growing and to become young entrepreneurs selling our produce at local markets.

 Step into our school and you will see and hear just how creative we are.
 We don’t just sing, we play the recorder, the keyboards, the drums and the steel pans.
 Each year we produce an incredible steel band who perform at many local and regional events and shows.
 Many of our talented pupils are part of our tuned percussion orchestra.
 Our lower school and upper school choirs perform throughout the year each with more than 80 members.
 Even our staff have their own choir!
 We love performance and as well as our Christmas Show, Nativity, Talent Show and Year 6 performance, each class entertain staff, pupils and parents with a themed assembly.
 We have a creative arts foundation run by pupils and staff; part of their role is to highlight careers in the creative arts.
 Our children don’t only perform, they can work a lighting desk, can apply face paints and make up, and provide back stage support.
 We have an impressive art curriculum which ensures that children learn not only the skills necessary to paint, print, draw and use digital art, but also learn to appreciate the work of artists from a wide variety of backgrounds and styles.